Fussball Probetraining wie vorbereiten Symbolbild Fussball

 How often can I take part in a trial training session?

 This depends on the club.
-Some clubs only offer a one-time trial session, while others offer several sessions to get a comprehensive picture of the players.
+Some clubs only offer a one-time trial session, while others allow several sessions to get a comprehensive picture of the players.

-What happens if I get injured during a trial training session?
+What happens if I get injured during the trial training?

 Most clubs have insurance policies that cover injuries sustained during training, but it is advisable to clarify this with the club before training and to ensure that you have health insurance yourself.